 The Rare 2030 Foresight Study and the resulting recommendations cast a particular focus on the future for European Reference Networks (ERNs), given their central importance to the rare disease community.
-Rare 2030 partners organised 4 parallel workshops, divided into four 2.5-hour breakout sessions staggered across several weeks in September and October 2020.
-Each of the four working sessions focused on an area of major strategic interest to ERNs:
+Rare 2030 partners organised 4 parallel workshops, divided into four 2.5- hour breakout sessions staggered across several weeks in September and October 2020.
+These were followed by a closing plenary on 26th October to present the main conclusions from all sessions.

+Each of the four working sessions focused on an area of major strategic interest to ERNs, as below.